 If you walk around the U-Bahnhof Klosterstraße, you will find your way into Littenstraße.
-There you can see some reddish-brown walls made of a combination of different materials.
-Bricks, stones, large rocks, these were added and removed through the centuries.
-Now there are around 150 meters of the former the first of Berlin wall still standing.
-From the 2.5km that existed in the past, only a small piece survived as the rear walls of houses in the area.
+There, you can see some reddish-brown walls made of a combination of different materials.
+Bricks, stones, and large rocks were added and removed through the centuries.

 Sometimes called the Berlin Stadtmauer, the medieval wall of Berlin was erected back in the 13th century to protect the city.
-This defensive barrier was highly needed since there is nothing else in the landscape where you can build a fort or a castle and protect the area.
+This defensive barrier was highly needed since there was nothing else in the landscape where you could build a fort or a castle and protect the area.
+Berlin grew and grew through time, and its medieval borders became a part of the past.

-This medieval Berlin wall was forgotten through time, and it was only in 1948, after the Second World War, that they were discovered.
+This medieval Berlin barrier was forgotten through time, and it was only in 1948, after the Second World War, that they were discovered.
 During the cleanup of wartime debris, the wall’s stretch was found and declared a city landmark.

 We wrote something about the medieval past of Berlin when we talked about the Franziskaner-Klosterkirche and its ruins.
 This building is close to the first wall of Berlin, and you should explore both when you are there, close to Alexanderplatz.